SkygearIO/features/features/22-email-verification/implementation.md

 * `verify_key` (string)
   The auth key, either `email` or `phone`.

-* `user_id` (string, optional)
+The request should be authenticated with an access token or a master key.
-  The user to verify.
-If the request is authenticated with access token only the current user is accepted.
-If request is authenticated with master key any user is accepted.
-Default to current user.
-If the request is not authenticated, the user will be looked up from `verify_data`.
+If an access token is provided, the current user is the user contained in the access token.
+If authenticated with master key, the current user is the user specified by `_as_user_id`.

-* `verify_data` (string, optional)
-  The auth key value, should be email if `verify_key` is `email` or phone if `verify_key` is `phone`.
-  If not specified, the current email or phone is used.

 #### Response